Swaroop1212/Python_Project/README.md

-Different Works doe with python
+Different Works done with python